 My take?
 I never saw humanity as the land owner of this Planet.
 According to my book, we are just renting our space in the Very Intelligent Ecosystem.
 Other lives sharing the place with us.
 We benefit from them, in fact, can’t keep on without them.

 And, I’m saying this with objectivity of a life long cultural outsider with minimum dose of nationalism, Japan is the birth place of the term “Umami” – the delicately vague taste was given a name in this culture.
 Most often used to describe the flavor of soup stocks from dried fishes / kelps/ mushrooms, Japan has its history deeply rooted in a humble dance with Nature itself.
 Not to conquer but to dance with.
 Nature’s lead.
-Nowadays it’s hard to find food items without “amino acid (MSG that is)” – the lifeless equivalent of Umami.
+Nowadays it’s hard to find food items without a chemical compound labeled as “amino acid (MSG that is)” – the lifeless equivalent of Umami.